- Patient & Visitor Information

 The Palmetto Health Administrative Research Review (PHARR) process provides a standard method for research compliance issues to be assessed.
 Items to be reviewed include conflict of interests, scientific validity of projects, research/subaward contracts, financial feasibility, etc. A full listing of the review areas can be found in Flowchart 1 below.
 This process will be integrated into the already established IRB review process Flowchart 2.
 An investigator submitting their study within the eIRB system will complete an additional form and attach the completed form and appropriate documentation within the eIRB system at the time of study submission (Flowchart 3).

-The process will be piloted on in-patient clinical trials beginning July 1, 2012 and will be required for all studies beginning January 1, 2013.
+The process was piloted on in-patient clinical trials beginning July 1, 2012 and is required for all studies beginning January 1, 2013.
 For further explanation, please review this letter from Dr. James Raymond, Senior Vice President and Chief Medical Officer.

 An important component of the PHARR process is the review of potential conflicts of interest.
 This portion of the PHARR process will go into effect on August 1, 2012.
 The Research Financial Disclosure Statement forms from Investigators and any other person who contributes to the scientific development or execution of the project will be required with all new study submissions to the Institutional Review Board.
 This will ensure our compliance with the new federal regulation, 42 CFR 50 Subpart F - Promoting Objectivity in Research.
 The Objectivity of Research (Potential Conflict of Interest) policy and associated procedures are found in the Policy and PGR section below.
 You may also refer to the financial disclosure review process outlined in this flowchart.